delvtech/hyperdrive-rs/README.md

   correct version of the [Hyperdrive](https://github.com/delvtech/hyperdrive) repository.

-> To build against a local version of the Hyperdrive contracts, create a sim-link
+> To build against a local version of the Hyperdrive contracts, create a symlink
 > to the Hyperdrive contracts in the hyperdrive-wrappers crate:
 >
 > ```sh